-The purpose in the disclosures is to provide the reader with as much information as the company can disclose about future obligations that may arise and what the economic outflows might be.
+The purpose of the disclosures is to provide the reader with as much information as the company can disclose about future obligations that may arise and what the economic outflows might be.

 Accounting Entries – Provisions

-Because provisions require some debits and credits we will focus on that for this section (however for completeness, IAS paragraphs 84 and 85 set out the provision note disclosure requirements).
-In the mean time we are going to return to our example company we normally use, ABC Ltd. We will look at three common provisions made in business and often found in accounting exam questions.
+Because provisions require some debits and credits, we will focus on them in this section (however, IAS paragraphs 84 and 85 set out the provision note disclosure requirements).
+In the meantime, we will return to the example company we normally use, ABC Ltd. We will look at three common provisions made in business and often found in accounting exam questions.

 Provision for Doubtful Debts

-One of the most common form of provisions is that for doubtful debts.
-Most businesses providing any sort of sale on credit, and therefore having trade debtors on their balance sheet, will experience delays on payment and in some instances none payment by customers.
-After a period of operation, and/or perhaps using trade industry data, a business can start to make a reliable estimate on the level of doubtful debts it will experience.
+One of the most common forms of provisions is for doubtful debts.
+Businesses providing any sale on credit, and therefore having trade debtors on their balance sheet will experience delays on payment and, in some instances, no payment by customers.
+After a period of operation, or perhaps using trade industry data, a business can start to make a reliable estimate on the level of doubtful debts it will experience.

 Specific and General Allowances

 Now there are two types of allowances made for debts, specific and general.
-The titles are rather self explanatory.
-Specific allowances relate to specific debts that a provision needs to be made for.
-Examples would include the debtor is in financial difficulties or there is a legal dispute between the parties (which may also tie into a contingent liability disclosure for legal proceedings and their associated costs).
+The titles are relatively self-explanatory.
+Specific allowances relate to specific debts that require a provision.
+Examples would include the debtor in financial difficulties or a legal dispute between the parties (which may also tie into a contingent liability disclosure for legal proceedings and their associated costs).

-General allowances of course then relate to the business making an assessment across its debtor books.
-From trading experience it will have an understanding of what percentage of that balance it will have trouble or fail to collect on.
+General allowances, of course, then relate to the business assessing its debtor books.
+From trading experience, it will understand what percentage of that balance it will have trouble or fail to collect on.